Double Creek and Sharp Elliott

 Grade - 5, difficult, recommended for experienced bushwalkers only

-Located in the Mount Surround area (near Giru), it's yet another beautiful spot inside Cape Bowling Green National Park.
-Just of the highway, you'll find Double Creek with fresh water running straight down from the Elliot Massif, this is a perfect place for a summer's weekend day trip.
-A great multi-day circuit is going up Double Creek to Sharp Elliot, across to The Shoulder and down Spring Creek.
+Located in the Mount Surround area (near Giru), this is yet another beautiful spot inside Cape Bowling Green Bay National Park.
+Just off the highway, you'll find Double Creek with fresh water running straight down from the Elliot Massif; this is a perfect place for a weekend trip, especially in the summer.
+Enjoy Pangola Falls, Double Creek Falls, and Double Gorge.

-Once was a popular camping retreat known as Pangola stud by locals, it was a camping site some 20 years ago that allowed public access to that swimming hole and national park.
-Apparently, the public destroyed the place and access was restricted - a bit like Red Falls out Charters Towers way.
+Once was a popular camping retreat known as Pangola Park by locals, it was a caravan park that allowed public access to that swimming hole and the national park it bordered.
+Apparently, crippling insurance costs forced Pangola Park to close in the early 1990s.

-Look for the creek signage on the highway.
-Double Creek waterhole next to the road is still a nice area to swim.
-Remember to take your rubbish home with you.
+Look for the creek signage on the Woodstock-Giru highway.
+Double Creek waterhole is just on the downstream side of the road.
+It's still a nice area to swim.
+However, you must only swim within the highway corridor.
+Do not go within private property.
+Trespassers who enter private property without permission may be prosecuted.
+Also, remember to take your rubbish home with you!

 Sharp Elliot (1,183 m)

-The summit was damaged by cyclone, like some of the other mountain peaks in the area, and now vines and bramble run rampant.
-A rock marks the summit and a nearby rock provides glimpses out to Giru on a clear day.
+The summit was damaged by cyclones, similar to some of the other mountain peaks in the area, and now vines and bramble run rampant.
+A rock marks the summit, and a nearby rock provides glimpses out to Giru on a clear day.